Bryson14/smiling-dev-consulting/src/content/blog/jump-on-the-uv-python-bandwagon-you-wont-be-disappointed.md

 **The UV Way for _Single-File Scripts_: PEP 723**

 While `pyproject.toml` is excellent for applications, what about those quick, self-contained Python scripts you write for automation, data processing, or little utilities?
 This is where **PEP 723** comes in, and UV embraces it perfectly.
-I’ve used if for lots of data processing, database migrations, and more.
+I’ve used it for lots of data processing, database migrations, and more.

 **The Problem with Old Ways for Scripts:** Sharing a single Python script often meant you also had to provide a `requirements.txt` file and explain how to set up a virtual environment and install dependencies.
 It was extra work for something that should be simple.